frznprograms/S-BiNER/README.md

-Hi there, welcome to
-# S-BiNER #
+<h1 align="center">S-BiNER</h1>

 ### Description
-This repository was designed to implement the BinaryAlign methodology as proposed in the paper (link: https://arxiv.org/pdf/2407.12881), with customizations added for improved readability, adaptability to different training devices and fine-tuning to improve model performance on multilingual word alignment (WA) and NER tasks, especially on Chinese.
+This repository was designed to implement the BinaryAlign methodology as proposed in the paper (link: https://arxiv.org/pdf/2407.12881), with customizations added for improved readability, adaptability to different training devices and fine-tuning to improve model performance on multilingual word alignment (WA) and NER tasks, especially on low-resource languages like Chinese.
+Along the way, I decided to reframe the training objective as truly binary, i.e. a token-to-token alignment problem.
+This leads to a higher time and space complexity, with the desired effect of better performance.

+The methodology here is intended to come with the added twist of simple heuristics-based annotation projection for Named Entity Recognition (NER) tasks, after the WA model has done all the heavy-lifting.

+This project is a work-in-progress, and I welcome constructive feedback into any ways we can improve the way the model is created, trained, and evaluated.
+Feel free to reach out to me via GitHub.

 **Disclaimer**: This framework is experimental and not designed for production-grade tasks.
-I am NOT selling this product for profit.
-In the spirit of collaboration and community-supported improvements, I wish to keep this repo free-to-use and open-source.
+I am NOT selling this product for profit or for any monetary gain at all.
+In the spirit of collaboration and community-supported improvements, I wish to keep this repo free-to-use and open-source. ***Please include the citations included below if you wish to repurpose this work.***

-This methodology comes with the added twist of simple annotation projection for Named Entity Recognition (NER) tasks.

 ### Author(s)
-Shane Bharathan
+Shane Vivek

 ### Instructions for usage
 First, install the `uv` package management software for Python: https://docs.astral.sh/uv/getting-started/installation/.